 When planning for your future, you can also have an impact on the future of rehabilitation care.

 Naming Spaulding as a beneficiary in your retirement plan is a great way to support our important mission of transforming rehabilitation medicine and making impossible recoveries possible.
 IRAs, 401Ks, and other retirement plan assets can be valuable, tax-efficient vehicles for charitable giving.

 Retirement plan assets often come with estate and income taxes that leave little left over for heirs.
 However, by designating Spaulding as a remainder beneficiary of your retirement account, you can support meaningful work while minimizing your family’s tax burden.

 How to Contribute

-A retirement gift plan is simple to make: Simply add Spaulding to your “beneficiary designation” information on file with your retirement plan administrator easily and at any time.
+Making a retirement gift plan to advance rehabilitation medicine is simple: Just add Spaulding to your “beneficiary designation” information on file with your retirement plan administrator at any time.

 Are you age 70.5 or older?